-The 2003 RMST Study will produce several semi-annual reports that establish the changing levels of sales of energy efficient residential measures within the state of California.
-This information should help to establish the impact of residential energy efficient measures, and should provide clear direction and information for policy and operational decisions to individual utilities, policy makers, program implementers, and other stakeholders.

-The reports produced will be in the form of two (2) separate formats:
+The RMST project produces several semi-annual reports that establish the changing levels of sales of energy efficient residential measures within the state of California.
+This information should help to establish the impact of residential energy efficiency programs and natural market changes.
+The reports produced will be in two formats:

-- 1) Full Report: Typically 30 to 40 pages with much detailed information. - 2) Executive Summary: Essentially a smaller 4 to 8 page version of the full report, in color, with the data summarized, and highlights of the full report.
+- 1. Full Report: Typically 30 to 40 pages with much detailed information. - 2.
+Executive Summary: A smaller 4- to 8-page version of the full report, in color, with the graphics and highlights from the full report.